dumped: a free love story - the end

 “is that good or bad?” you responded, a little joke to keep it light, always.

-my winking smiley face emoticon said it all.
+my winking smiley face emoji said it all.

 “we’re in this undefined relationship,” you confessed unabashedly to my friend you just met, hopped-up on Red Bull and tipsy from the night. “but she’s leaving soon. it’s sad, isn’t it?” you held my knee for moral support and laughed. i smiled, a little embarrassed at the volume of your voice, but reassured that i wasn’t alone in feeling. my heart was all like ‘awww.’